adityaketkar/circle-packing-personal-homepage/README.md

 8. All done! wait for 5 minutes, and visit the URL given to you by Netlify again to confirm changes.

-9. Leave a ⭐️ on this repo and share this with people you think can benefit from this project 🙂
+9. Share this repo with people you think can benefit from this project 🙂

 **Note** : Change the ```BackgroundURL``` value in ```mycontent.json``` to add a custom background (use imgur to host the background image).
 Leave it to ```""``` to use the default circle-packing background.